jaegertracing/jaeger-ui/BUILD.md

 #### `eslint`

 This applies ESLint to the repo, as a whole.
 The TypeScript linting has a distinct configuration, which is a descendent of `./.eslintrc.js`.
-See **TODO(joe)** TypeScript, above.
+See [TypeScript](#typescript), above.

 #### `lint`